AVsitterPlus/avsitterplus.github.io/pages/avsitterplus/avsitterplus_prop.md

 {% include important.html content="Attachment props will <i>not</i> create new inventory and will disappear on disconnect." %}

 ## Example Notecards
-Following are some examples of notecard lines and complete notecards relating to AVprop&trade;
+Following are some examples of notecard lines and complete notecards relating to AVP_prop&trade;

 ### PROP line examples